Our Seventh Featured Libation of the World Comes from Fabulous France

 The Magical Alchemy of Grand Marnier

-Louis-Alexander Marnier Lapostolle had a bold vision to create something unique and avant-garde.
-He crafted a brilliant blend of French Cognac and a rare variety of bitter Haitian oranges.
+Louis-Alexandre Marnier Lapostolle had a bold vision to create something truly unique and avant-garde.
+With this in mind, he crafted a remarkable blend of fine French cognac and a rare variety of bitter Haitian oranges, resulting in the creation of Grand Marnier.

-For centuries, master blenders have meticulously crafted Cognac to exacting standards.
-They source the finest Ugni Blanc grapes from vineyards about 280 miles southwest of Paris, selecting only the best for production.
+For centuries, master blenders have upheld the tradition of crafting cognac to the highest standards.
+They begin by sourcing the finest Ugni Blanc grapes from vineyards located about 280 miles southwest of Paris.
+From there, only the best grapes are selected for production, ensuring the exceptional quality that defines each bottle of Grand Marnier.
 Using time-honored methods, distillers process the grapes into white wine before distilling it in copper pot stills.
 Each batch undergoes double distillation for 24 hours, then ages in Limousin and Tronçais oak casks to develop its complexity.
 This process captures the spirit’s aromatic essence, transforming it into “eau de vie” (water of life), the foundation of Cognac.

 Orange defines Grand Marnier’s distinctive and complex flavors.
 In the liqueur’s early days, oranges were an exotic luxury reserved for special occasions.

 Grand Marnier uses only the aromatic Haitian Citrus Bigaradia variety.
 Farmers handpick the oranges while still green, capturing them at their most fragrant stage.
-After harvesting, they dry the peels in the sun to preserve the essential oils’ intense flavor.
+After harvesting, they dry the peels in the sun to preserve the intense flavor of the essential oils.
 Once dried, the skins travel to the distillery at Château de Bourg-Charente in France.
 There, they undergo maceration in neutral alcohol before slowly distilling to extract their rich essence.

 The beautiful Chateau de Bourg-Charente is a 13th-century castle atop a hill at the border of France’s Petite and Grande Champagne regions.
 It is where they age and blend their cognacs and distill the orange essence of Grand Marnier.